Contact us to arrange your FREE initial consultation

 Our experienced medical negligence solicitors have helped seriously injured clients recover compensation following negligent NHS and private surgical care for over 30 years.

-When a medical condition needs surgical treatment, the urgency, severity and type of injury or condition will affect the way in which the operation is carried out.
+When a medical condition needs surgical treatment, the urgency, severity, and type of injury or condition will affect the way in which the operation is carried out.
 Each type of surgery has its own benefits and risks to the patient.
+These include:

 The risks to the patient of surgery and anaesthesia must all be considered and managed carefully and discussed with the patient so that they have enough information to give their consent.
 When deciding whether to consent to medical treatment, patients must be informed of what the treatment involves, any reasonable alternatives, and ‘all material risks’ of the proposed treatment.